ndw/DocBookOmnibus/README.md

 customize the DocBook xslTNG stylesheets and write a SaxonJS XSLT stylesheet to render them.

-You an see [https://ndw.github.io/DocBookOmnibus](the results) for yourself.
+You an see [the results](https://ndw.github.io/DocBookOmnibus) for yourself.

 I’ve _just barely_ scratched the surface of what would need to be done to make this a complete solution.